 Today is a rest day and an opportunity to further acclimatize and enjoy the comfort of our camp.
 Resting on this day will improve your performance on summit day and greatly increase your chances for successfully reaching the summit.
 AMG is the only company that offers this rest day instead of moving higher up the mountain.
 (B, L, D)

 Climb to Camp 3, “Cólera.”
-We will carry our personal equipment and any extra gear needed for the summit attempt.
-Porters will carry sleeping tents.
+We will carry our personal equipment.
+Porters will carry sleeping tents and group gear.
 At Cólera Camp, staff will strategically position the campsite for protection in case of high winds.
 While climbers rest, guides will check each team member’s summit gear for the next day and give an orientation on the summit climb.
 We will have an early dinner and go to bed to get a good night’s rest for the early morning start the next day.
 Three hours.
 (B, PL, D)

-We descend to Horcones, the entrance to the Park, on the last trekking day of the expedition.
-Mules will carry belongings so team members will only take light backpacks with jackets and packed lunches.
+We descend to Horcones, the entrance to the Park, on the last trekking day of the Aconcagua normal route expedition.
+Your belongings will be carried by mules so you will only take a light backpack with a jacket and your packed lunch.
 Transfer to Mendoza City.
 Lodge in the hotel.
-Guides and climbers often get together for dinner to celebrate the climb.
+That evening guide and climbers often get together for dinner to celebrate their climb.
 Six to seven hours.
-(B, PL) (Mendoza dinner not included)
+(B, PL) (Mendoza dinner not included).

 Breakfast.
 End of services.
 (B)

 DAY 18 & 19: EXTRA DAY FOR WEATHER.